Kevin Connauton: Arizona Coyotes (2016–2019)

 On January 13, 2016, Connauton was claimed off waivers by the Arizona Coyotes.

 On June 27, 2018, Connauton signed a two-year contract with the Coyotes.
 In the 2018–19 season, Connauton appeared in 50 games with the Coyotes, contributing with 1 goal and 8 points in a bottom six role from the blueline.

 Colorado Avalanche (2019–2020)

 On June 25, 2019, Connauton was traded by the Coyotes, along with a third-round 2020 draft pick, to the Colorado Avalanche in exchange for Carl Söderberg.
-Connauton was waived and re-assigned to begin the 2019–20 season with Avalanche AHL affiliate, the Colorado Eagles.
+Connauton was waived and reassigned to begin the 2019–20 season with Avalanche AHL affiliate, the Colorado Eagles.
 Leading the blueline with the Eagles, Connauton posted 5 goals and 27 points through 38 games while making 4 regular season appearances in a recall to the Avalanche.
 With the COVID-19 pandemic ending the AHL season, Connauton was added to the Avalanche's return to play roster, and made 4 playoff appearances in registering 1 assist.